shinaegyo/cse15l-lab-reports/lab1.md

 3) `cat lecture1/messages/ko.txt`

 ![Image](cat-file.jpg)
-The working directory is home because it does not change the directory and I got the output because it shows that hello world in Korean is translated to the output I got.
+The working directory is `/home` because it does not change the directory and I got the output because it shows that hello world in Korean is translated to the output I got as `cat` will print out the output of the general path.
+If I did `cat lecture1/messages/en-us.txt`, it will print out Hello World! because I `cat` into that path.
 There is no error message.